warmist/scripts/docs/agitation-rebalance.rst

     agitation-rebalance preset <name>
     agitation-rebalance enable|disable <feature>

-When run without arguments or with the ``status`` argument, it will print out whether it is enabled, the current configuration, how many agitated creatures and (visible) cavern invaders are on the map, and your current chances of retaliation on the surface and each of the cavern layers.
+When run without arguments (or with the ``status`` argument), it will print out whether it is enabled, the current configuration, how many agitated creatures and (visible) cavern invaders are on the map, and your current chances of suffering retaliation on the surface and each of the cavern layers.

 The `Presets`_ allow you to quickly set the game irritation-related difficulty settings to tested, balanced values.
 You can adjust them further (or set your own values) on the DF difficulty settings screen.
 Note that ``agitation-rebalance preset`` can be used to set the difficulty settings even if the mod is not enabled.
+Even with vanilla mechanics, the presets are still handy.

-Finally, some features of the mod can be individually enabled or disabled.
+Finally, each feature of the mod can be individually enabled or disabled.
 More details in the `Features`_ section below.

 Examples